codesandbox/codesandbox-client/packages/homepage/content/docs/1-x-faqs.md

 ## I'm getting a 422 error when importing from GitHub, why?

 There are a few possible reasons a repo might throw that error on import.
-The most common are either a lack of a `package.json` file, or the project and its dependencies using more than 500 modules (files).
+The most common are either a lack of a `package.json` file, or the project using more than 500 modules (files).
 If you think it's something else, or you're not able to solve this yourself, then [get in touch](mailto:hello@codesandbox.io) and provide a link to the repo you're importing and we can look into this for you.

 ## Why are my start scripts not having an effect?